 What are the issues?

 The perception of cities having inadequate parking spots likely persists because parking is generally underpriced or even free.
 Garages usually charge more money than on-street parking, so most people automatically choose the latter, causing them to fill up a lot faster.

 This also means that people circle the block looking for cheap parking space and contribute to increasing traffic instead of parking in paid garages.
 While most of the parking space in America e.g. New York, with access to the best of jobs, consists of expensive garages, these mostly stand empty.
 One garage analyzed in the study, for example, was 92% empty for most of the day.

 Some inertia also persists in the minds of old-fashioned city builders, Scharnhorst insists.
 This inertia is starting to fade, though, with a new generation of city planners coming up who are aware of the problem and eager to provide solutions.

 What is the solution?

-One solution to reduce the need for parking space is to live near one’s workplace, but that is not always possible for everyone.
+One solution to reduce the need for Parking space in America, is to live near one’s workplace, but that is not always possible for everyone.
 The only viable solution, then, is to reduce the construction of parking spaces itself.
-Most states have rules that state that a certain amount of parking space must be built with any kind of new building.
+Most states have rules that state that a certain amount of parking space in America must be built with any kind of new building.
 Minneapolis, Kansas City, Nashville, and many other states have eliminated parking minimums in one neighborhood at least, while Connecticut has eliminated it across the state.